skandhvinayakhashone/PANCardReader/README.md

 # PANCardReader
-PAN Card reader based on quality of image
+PAN Card reader based on quality of image using tesseract OCR